agile-lab-dev/witboost-cdp-spark-specific-provisioner/docs/configuration_private.md

 ### Database Tables Setup

 - Quartz requires specific database tables for its operation.
 The scripts to create these tables are available [here](https://github.com/quartz-scheduler/quartz/tree/d42fb7770f287afbf91f6629d90e7698761ad7d8/quartz-core/src/main/resources/org/quartz/impl/jdbcjobstore).
 Ensure that these tables are created in your database to facilitate the Quartz job scheduling processes.

+# JVM properties

+Before running the application, you need to set the following properties:

+### 1. Kerberos Configuration File Path
+`-Djava.security.krb5.conf=<Path to your krb5.conf file>`

+This property specifies the path to the krb5.conf file, which contains configuration settings for the Kerberos protocol.

+### 2. JAAS Configuration File Path
+`-Djava.security.auth.login.config=<Path to your kerberos.jaas.conf file>`

+This property indicates the path to the kerberos.jaas.conf file, which contains login information for Java Authentication and Authorization Service (JAAS) used for Kerberos authentication.
+This file defines configurations for Kerberos authentication, including service principals and their respective keys.

+### 3. Subject Creds Only
+`-Djavax.security.auth.useSubjectCredsOnly=true`

+This property sets the flag to indicate that only subject credentials should be used for authentication.
+In Kerberos authentication contexts, this ensures that credentials acquired during the authentication process are appropriately utilized and not overridden or ignored by other credential sources.